70-year-old woman mauled to death by dog in Country Club Hills

+CHICAGO -- An elderly suburban Chicago woman has been fatally mauled by a dog, authorities said.

-CHICAGO -- A woman was killed in a dog attack Wednesday in south suburban Country Club Hills.
+Kati Amos, 70, was attacked by a dog about 10:35 a.m.
+Wednesday in south suburban Country Club Hills, according to the Cook County Medical Examiner's Office.

 70-year-old woman mauled to death by dog in Country Club Hills